vseryakov/backendjs/README.md

 Here is the example how to setup new custom AWS server, it is not required and completely optional but bkjs provies some helpful commands that may simplify new image configuration.

-- start new AWS instance via AWS console, use Amazon Linux or CentOS 6
+- start new AWS instance via AWS console, use Amazon Linux
 - login as `ec2-user`
 - install commands

-        curl -o /tmp/bkjs https://raw.githubusercontent.com/vseryakov/backendjs/master/bkjs && chmod 755 /tmp/bkjs
-        sudo /tmp/bkjs init-server -root /home/backend

-- NOTE: global system-wide options will be defined in the `/etc/backendrc` like BACKEND_ARGS, BACKEND_NAME, BACKEND_HOME env variables
-- reboot
-- login as `backend` user using the same AWS keypair private key
-- install the backendjs and node:

-        /tmp/bkjs build-node
+        yum-config-manager --enable epel
+        sudo yum install npm
         npm install backendjs --backend_nanomsg --backend_imagemagick

-- reboot and login into the server
-- run `ps agx`, it should show several backend processes running
+        sudo bkjs init-service
+        sudo bkjs restart

-- try to access the instance via HTTP port for the API console or documentation
+- try to access the instance via HTTP port 8000 for the API console or documentation
+- after reboot the server will be started automatically

-## Custom AWS instance with existing user
+## Custom AWS instance

 Run the backendjs on the AWS instance as user ec2-user with the backend in the user home